mpv-player/mpv/DOCS/man/input.rst

     between having no editions and a single edition, which will be reflected by the property, although in practice it does not matter.)

+``disc-menu-active``
+    ``yes`` when the current optical-disc stream (DVD or Blu-ray) is showing an interactive menu with a selectable button highlight, and ``no`` otherwise.
+Unavailable when the currently playing source is not an optical disc.

 ``chapters``
     Number of chapters.